-Welfare facilities will vary considerably with other works locations with some, some may have a purpose built amenities while others may only have the existing staff facilities or a mobile unit provided.
-Your SPC/Supervisor or the Site Manager on main sites will generally brief you on their location.
+Welfare facilities will vary considerably with works locations.
+Some may have a purpose built amenities while others may only have the existing staff facilities or a mobile unit provided.
+Your SPC/Supervisor or the Site Manager on main sites will brief you on their location.